 The best (and least expensive) source I’ve found for camel milk is the Desert Farms brand which is available for shipping anywhere in the continental US and Canada.
 In fact, after researching camel milk and where to purchase it, I negotiated a 15% discount from them (code: MAMACAMEL) and am personally testing this for my own autoimmune disease.
 A friend is also testing for her child with severe allergies.

 What does it taste like?

-I found the taste closest to cows milk of any alternative milk I’ve tried.
-It is a little sweeter but not overly earthy or grassy like stronger flavored goat milk.
+I found the taste closest to cow’s milk to any alternative milk I’ve tried.
+It is a little sweeter but not overly earthy or grassy like stronger-flavored goat milk.